preraulab/DYNAM-O/README.md

 * [References](#references)

 ## General Information
-The code in this repository is companion to the paper:
->

 This repository contains code to detect time-frequency peaks (TF-peaks) in a spectrogram of EEG data using the watershed image segmentation algorithm.
 TF-peaks represent transient oscillatory neural activity at specific frequencies with sleep spindles (a key neural biomarker) comprising a subset of TF-peaks<sup>1</sup>.
 An explanation of the method used to compute the multitaper spectrogram of EEG data can be found [here](https://github.com/preraulab/multitaper_toolbox).
 The watershed method treats the spectrogram image as a topography and identifies the catchment basins (troughs), into which water falling on the terrain would collect, thus identifying local maxima.
 To reduce over-segmentation, neighboring regions are merged based on a novel merge rule designed to form complete, distinct TF-peaks in the spectrogram topography.